Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 **Now you can run script!**
 Type ```./MultiPISS.py``` (```./``` --- indicates that this file is in the current directory).

 Oh no!
-You got an ERROR!:
+You've got an ERROR!:

 ```
 ERROR!
 CHECK YOUR INPUT PARAMETERS!